dflemstr/canbus-sensor-board/README.md

     provided pads (see PCB design files for pin assignments) or else use a TagConnect TC2030-NL cable, which has pogo pins matching the pads on the board, and can be bought with adapter wires that are compatible with an ST-Link module.
-  * Run `cargo flash --release` to flash to the board **or** run `cargo run` to flash the firmware using a debug build, start it, and stream debug logs to the terminal using the defmt RTT protocol.
-(You can of course also do any combination, e.g. `cargo run --release` etc)
+  * Run `cargo flash --release --chip STM32F103C8 --connect-under-reset` to flash to the board **or** run `cargo run` to flash the firmware using a debug build, start it, and stream debug logs to the terminal using the defmt RTT protocol.
+(You can of course also do any combination, e.g.
+    `cargo run --release` etc)

 Flash using CAN bus (more tricky perhaps):